DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

   * Create `~/disks-fstab-entries.sh` and paste the code
   * Make the script executable: `chmod +x disks-fstab-entries.sh`
   * Run it: `~/disks-fstab-entries.sh`<br>
-    It echoes into the terminal for you to copy/paste into fstab.
+    It echoes stuff into the terminal for you to copy/paste into fstab.
   * Remove the lines you don't need, **edit the mount points** as needed, since they are taken from labels